Important note for 2021 Fees

 If you are unsure what category to register in or, have any questions please email our registrar Maureen Fleming on: email@example.com

 Hockey Burleigh are aware that some players and families may require financial assistance to pay their fees.
-We exist as a club for the benefit of our members so we have introduced Payment Plans to help where necessary.
+We exist as a club for the benefit of our members and in the past we offered Payment Plans over two months to help where necessary.

-Whilst we endeavour to help all our members where possible, please understand due to our financial commitments to pay for Turf Hire and Match Fees we cannot extend Payment Plans past the above dates.
+Whilst we endeavour to help all our members where possible, please understand due to our financial commitments to pay for Turf Hire and Match Fees we cannot extend fee payments past the due date.

-If you would like to enter into a Payment Plan please contact our Treasurer Tracey Matthews via email.
+If you would like further information please contact our Treasurer Tracey Matthews via email.

 Get Started Assistance Program